 *The bergapten-free oil contains 0–0.0091% bergapten.
 See Essential Oil Safety, 2nd Edition, for a complete list of components.

-Aromatherapy: A Complete Guide to the Healing Art: Bergamot helps enhance immunity, heal wounds and skin growth, and prevent scarring.
-Aids digestion.
-Balances emotions.
+Aromatherapy: A Complete Guide to the Healing Art: Bergamot helps enhance immunity, heal wounds and skin growths, and prevent scarring.
 The scent can reduce stress, depression, anxiety, insomnia, cycles of compulsive behavior.
-Bergapten-free bergamot can be used for most skin conditions.
-The essential oil also deodorizes.
+Bergapten-free bergamot essential oil skin benefits most skin conditions.
+The essential oil also aids digestion, balances emotions, and deodorizes.

-The Complete Book of Essential Oils and Aromatherapy: Use bergamot to relieve fears, indigestion, wounds, acne, herpes sores, depression, stress, tension, insomnia, and emotional crisis.
+The Complete Book of Essential Oils and Aromatherapy: Uses for bergamot essential oil include helping relieve fears, indigestion, wounds, acne, herpes sores, depression, stress, tension, insomnia, and emotional crisis.
 The oil is emotionally strengthening.

 The Encyclopedia of Essential Oils (updated edition): Use bergapten-free bergamot for skin conditions such as acne, boils, eczema, psoriasis, scabies, insect bites, oily complexion, spots, and wounds.
 Other uses of this essential oil include relief from bad breath, sore throats, flatulence, loss of appetite, colds, fever, flu, anxiety, depression, and stress-related conditions.
 The oil has a refreshing and uplifting quality.